 - We believe in providing a knowledge-rich curriculum which provides opportunities for children to remember and develop key subject knowledge as they journey through primary school. - We believe that educating a child consists of the whole-school experience.
 Teachers create a safe learning environment with positive teacher/pupil and pupil/pupil relationships.
 In such an environment, pupils are willing to take risks and challenge themselves, helping them achieve at a high level and fulfil their potential.
 The classroom is characterised by both trust and challenge. - We believe in a school community where adults model to children how to treat each other.
 We look for opportunities to praise effort, determination, independence, thoughtfulness, resilience and seeking challenge.
-In addition to the national curriculum, we have a strong commitment to a broad range of foundation subjects including art, Spanish and P.E.
-These subjects are all taught by specialists.
+In addition to the national curriculum, we have a strong commitment to a broad range of foundation subjects including Spanish which is taught by a specialist.